W. Somerset Maugham: Post-war and final years

 Before returning to the south of France after the war, Maugham travelled to England and lived in London until the end of 1946.
 While there, he established and endowed the Somerset Maugham Award, to be administered by the Society of Authors and given annually for a work of fiction, non-fiction, or poetry written by a British subject under the age of thirty-five.
 (Note: The judges for the inaugural award were V. S. Pritchett, C. V. Wedgwood and Cecil Day-Lewis.
 Among winners during Maugham's lifetime were Doris Lessing (1954), Kingsley Amis (1955), Ted Hughes (1960), V. S. Naipaul (1961) and John le Carré (1964).)
 After returning to Cap Ferrat he completed his last full-length work of fiction, the historical novel Catalina.
 He took part in the adaptation for the cinema of some of his short stories, Quartet (1948), Trio (1950) and Encore (1951), in all of which he appeared, contributing on-screen introductions.
 He did the same on American television, introducing the Somerset Maugham Theater series, which a reviewer said enjoyed "tremendous popularity ... and has won for him an audience of millions of enthusiastic fans".

 Maugham made many subsequent visits to London, including one for his daughter's second marriage in July 1948, where, in Hastings's words, "with professional ease he acted the part of proud father, managed to be civil to Syrie, and made a creditable speech at the reception at Claridge's afterwards".
-During a visit in 1954 he was invested as a Member of the Order of the Companions of Honour (CH) by the Queen at a private audience in Buckingham Palace.
+During a visit in 1954 he was invested as a Member of the Order of the Companions of Honour (CH) by Queen Elizabeth II at a private audience in Buckingham Palace.
 He was widely understood in literary circles to have turned down a knighthood and to have hankered after the more prestigious and exclusive British honour, the Order of Merit, saying to friends that the CH "means 'Well done, but ...'".
 (Note: Maugham considered himself a better writer than Thomas Hardy or John Galsworthy, who were among the few earlier novelists to receive the OM.)
 There is some suggestion that his known homosexuality may have militated against his receiving the higher honour.